 The potentially impacted area surrounding the site included 512 housing units, with an estimated population of 1,306 individuals.
 Institutions, schools, daycares, churches, a nursing home, hospital, and several residential apartment complexes were also located within a one-mile radius of the site.

 LMI was contacted by insurance carrier to consult on a proposed solution for efficiently obtaining medical records that dated back many years, as well as reviewing the records to abstract key data points within and across the entire plaintiff population.
-The insurer’s ultimate goals was to ascertain the probability that alleged injuries were due to chemical exposure versus potential alternative causes.
+The insurer’s ultimate goal was to ascertain the probability that alleged injuries were due to chemical exposure versus potential alternative causes.

 LMI performed a high-level initial sampling of the Proof of Claim documents, revealing which questions were the most relevant to the allegations.